-- All communication between the user's web browser and our platform is secured with HTTPS using TLS v1.1 or greater.
-Users can log into the application with identities provided by Google, Microsoft Office 365, or Okta. - 2 All incoming traffic to our platform goes through the GCP front-end load balancer.
+All communication between the user's web browser and our platform is secured with HTTPS using TLS v1.2 or higher.
+Users can log into the application with identities provided by Google, Microsoft Office 365, or Okta.

+All incoming traffic to our platform goes through the GCP front-end load balancer.
 Cloud Load Balancing is built on the same front-end serving infrastructure that powers Google.
 It supports 1 million+ queries per second with consistent high performance and low latency.
-Traffic enters Cloud Load Balancing through 80+ distinct global load balancing locations, maximizing the distance traveled on Google's fast private network backbone. - 3 All incoming traffic goes through our Reblaze web application firewalls.
-Reblaze protects data flows into our platform by only allowing legitimate traffic into a unique private cloud.
-The web application firewall blocks hostile Internet traffic such as malicious payloads, code and SQL injection, cross-site scripting, form manipulation, cookie and session poisoning, protocol exploits, and more. - ) All REST requests are passed through a couple layers of load balancers and reverse proxies using Google Cloud Load Balancing, NGINX, and HAProxy. - ) Rest APIs enforce authentication with a custom BetterCloud JSON web token (JWT) for public endpoints.
+Traffic enters Cloud Load Balancing through 80+ distinct global load balancing locations, maximizing the distance traveled on Google's fast private network backbone.

+All incoming traffic to the BetterCloud application goes through Google Cloud Armor, BetterCloud's web application firewall (WAF).
+The WAF protects data flows into the BetterCloud application by only allowing traffic from authorized sources.
+The WAF also blocks cross-site scripting and SQL injection attacks.

+All REST requests are passed through a couple layers of load balancers and reverse proxies using Google Cloud Load Balancing, NGINX, and HAProxy.

+Rest APIs enforce authentication with a custom BetterCloud JSON web token (JWT) for public endpoints.

-6 The core microservices of our platform provide authentication, authorization, registration, customer information, and audit logs.
+The core microservices of our platform provide authentication, authorization, registration, customer information, and audit logs.
 Rest APIs use HMAC headers to enforce authentication for communication between internal endpoints.
 For user authentication, we use the OpenID Connect (OIDC) protocol, an extension of OAuth2, and Auth0 (an authentication and authorization service provider).

-Our platform then informs AuthO which identity provider (IdP) from step 1 should be used for authentication (this is done with AuthO Custom Social Connections).
-AuthO performs the OIDC handshake with the user's chosen IdP.
+Our platform then informs Auth0 which identity provider (IdP) from step 1 should be used for authentication (this is done with Auth0 Custom Social Connections).
+Auth0 performs the OIDC handshake with the user's chosen IdP.
 See Authentication in BetterCloud for more information.

-- 8 The IdP authenticates the user.
+The IdP authenticates the user.
 If the authentication is successful, then an ID Token is provided to Auth0.
-Upon successful acquisition of the "ID Token," Auth0 executes a (configured) script, which a) parses the acquired ID Token, in order to extract user profile data; b) generates a new ID Token; and c) sends an authentication code back to BetterCloud. - 9 After we use the acquired (short-lived, one-time-use) authentication code to request and validate the Auth0 ID Token and access token returned by the IdP, the Auth0 ID Token is parsed for user profile data and the BetterCloud application generates its own custom ID Token for the user (referred to as BC-JWT), which is signed with its own private key.
+Upon successful acquisition of the "ID Token," Auth0 executes a (configured) script, which a) parses the acquired ID Token, in order to extract user profile data; b) generates a new ID Token; and c) sends an authentication code back to BetterCloud.

+After we use the acquired (short-lived, one-time-use) authentication code to request and validate the Auth0 ID Token and access token returned by the IdP, the Auth0 ID Token is parsed for user profile data and the BetterCloud application generates its own custom ID Token for the user (referred to as BC-JWT), which is signed with its own private key.
 From this point on, this BC-JWT is used to authenticate all the user's requests from their browser and doubles as the user's distributed session.